 Little boy sitting at the top of green slide in a playground

 Neurodegenerative disorders are a range of conditions that mainly affect neurons (nerve cells) in the brain.
-They are progressive so they get worse over time.
+They are progressive, meaning they get worse over time.

-Neurons are the building blocks of the nervous system, which includes the brain and spinal cord.
-These nerve cells transmit information to other nerve cells, muscle or gland cells.
+Neurons (nerve cells) are the building blocks of the nervous system, which includes the brain and spinal cord.
+Neurons transmit information to other nerve cells, muscle and other cells.
 In neurodegenerative disorders, neurons in the brain become damaged or die.
-As more neurons stop functioning, symptoms including problems with movement or mental functioning worsen.
+As more neurons stop functioning, symptoms including confusion, loss of memory, loss of speech and loss of the ability to walk develop and worsen.

-These disorders occur more commonly in adulthood but rare forms of childhood neurodegenerative disorders exist.
+These disorders occur more commonly in adulthood, but over 100 forms of childhood neurodegenerative disorders (also known as childhood dementia) exist, all of which are genetic.

 Certain neurodegenerative disorders can be inherited which means some young people live knowing they are at high risk of developing one.
-Research is finding new ways to delay conditions when symptoms occur.
+Research is finding new ways to identify and potentially delay progression when symptoms occur.

 Little boy sitting at the top of green slide in a playground